Udhaykrishn/FairCrop/backend/README.md

 yarn dev
 ```

-To build and run in producti
+To build and run in productio
 ```bash
 npm run build
 npm start